Health risks

 West Nile fever

-West Nile fever is caused by the West Nile virus, which can be transmitted by various types of mosquitoes.
-It is usually spread by mosquitoes that become infected when they feed on infected migratory birds.
-The illness can also be transmitted to other mammals and humans.
-The transmission mainly occurs between birds; however, in areas where the virus causes birds to become ill, other animals and humans may also become infected after being bitten by a mosquito.
-Mosquitoes that spread the virus are often active in the evening and at night, but daytime mosquitoes can also transmit it.
-Ticks may potentially carry and spread the virus, but their role in its spread is not yet fully understood.
-The virus cannot be transmitted from person to person.
+West Nile fever is caused by the West Nile virus.
+This virus can be transmitted by various species of mosquitoes.
+It is a disease of migratory birds that can also be transmitted to various mammals and humans.
+The virus is primarily spread among birds.
+In areas where the virus causes illness among birds, other animals and humans can also become infected after a mosquito bite.
+The mosquitoes that transmit the disease are often active in the evening and at night, but mosquitoes that are active during the day can also spread the virus.
+Ticks can also carry and transmit the disease, but the role of ticks in the spread of the West Nile virus is unclear.
+The virus is not transmissible from person to person.

 Where does West Nile fever occur?